emillamm/datapoint-generator-plotter/README.md

-hackerati-assignment
+datapoint-sample-project
 ====================

-Assignment for Hackerati
+Sample project: Generate and plot datapoints

 ## About ##
-This assignment consists of a system that generates datapoints and stores them in a database.
-It also consists of a web app that can display the data at different intervals.
+This sample project consists of a system that generates one-dimensional datapoints and stores them in a database.
+It also consists of a web app that can display the data at different user specified intervals.

 ## Initial setup ##
 This assignment needs a MySQL database.